cuijialang/VHDLinter/README.md

 ## Features
 VHDLint supports code check and formatting options for VHDL Design Files (.vhd).<br />

-The following naming and coding conventions are supported:
+#### Code check

-### Code checking
+Verification for the following naming and coding conventions is supported:
 ##### General
 - [x] VHDL file name should be *entity_name.vhd*
 - [x] Each line must contain only one VHDL statement